Jonathan2251/lbd/source/backendstructure.rst

 In order to demostrate the "instruction set designing choice" to readers, this book creates two CPU.
-Readers will realize why Mips CPU uses instruction SLT instead of CMP when they go to later Chapter "Control flow statement".
+Readers will realize why Mips CPU uses instruction SLT instead of CMP after they have read later Chapter "Control flow statement".
 With the added code of supporting cpu032I and cpu32II in Cpu0.td and Cpu0InstrInfo.td of Chapter3_1, the command ``llc -march=cpu0 -mcpu=help`` can
 display messages as follows,